IHEC/ihec-assay-standards/ChIP-seq_QC/README.md

 If $WORKING_DIR is not set, then the scripts will write any output to the current working directory.

+     export $TMP_DIR=<path-to-tmp-dir>

+If $TMP_DIR is set, then a dataset-specific subfolder will be created that will be used when running picard tools.

 ## How to use:
 The first step is to pre-process all ChIP-seq datasets, using `preprocess_BAM_files.bash`.